Vishwaroopam II: Plot

-A prequel and sequel to Vishwaroopam, (Note: As depicted in the 2013 film Vishwaroopam.)

-RAW Agent Major Wisam Ahmad Kashmiri is assigned the critical mission to neutralize Al-Qaeda leader Omar Qureshi and his jihadist network, who are plotting a devastating attack on New York City.
+RAW Agent Major Wisam Ahmad Kashmiri is assigned the critical mission to neutralize Taliban leader Omar Qureshi, his deputy Salim and his jihadist network, who are plotting a devastating attack on New York City.
 Wisam, accompanied by his team—his wife Nirupama, colleague Ashmita, and Colonel Jagannathan—travels to the United Kingdom to perform the final rites for their fallen comrade, Dawkins.
 During the journey, Nirupama grows suspicious of Ashmita's closeness to Wisam, prompting her to question their relationship.
 This leads to a flashback where Wisam recalls meeting Ashmita, a spirited and brave young officer, during an Indian Army parade and award ceremony.
 Recognizing her potential, Wisam and Jagannathan recruit her for their covert operation.
 To infiltrate Omar’s group, Wisam and Ashmita stage an affair, leading to Wisam’s court-martial and a 10-year sentence for dereliction of duty.
 With Jagannathan’s help, Wisam escapes prison, is branded a militant, and, alongside Lieutenant Roy (Imtiaz), joins Omar’s terrorist network undercover.

 In the present, the team is met by Goswami, an army officer acting under orders from Eshwar Iyer.
 While transporting Dawkins’ remains, their car is ambushed by militants, resulting in a deadly crash.
 Nirupama, Ashmita, and Jagannathan are trapped inside, while Wisam is thrown out.
 He engages and kills a pursuing militant.
 Goswami, fatally injured, dies content after seeing his enemy’s face, fulfilling his lifelong wish as an officer.
 Wisam, wounded, slips into a flashback of his earlier mission with Omar.
 Working with Imtiaz, Wisam attempts to plant a locator to track Osama bin Laden, Al-Qaeda’s leader, for NATO forces.
 Omar catches Wisam, shoots at him, but Imtiaz takes the bullet and dies.
 Wisam, gravely injured, signals NATO helicopters with flares and is rushed to a hospital, where he survives.

 Back in the present, the team reaches their hotel, where Eshwar confronts Wisam for killing the militant instead of capturing him.
 Eshwar mocks Wisam’s Muslim identity, but Wisam staunchly defends his loyalty to India.
 Detecting surveillance devices in their room, Wisam and Ashmita destroy them, warning Eshwar against further interference.
 Later, Wisam, Nirupama, Ashmita, and an ISI agent, Munnavar, investigate a building for explosives.
 During a phone call, Eshwar urges Wisam to evacuate, but Wisam, suspecting treachery, pretends to be trapped inside.
 Eshwar triggers a bomb, believing Wisam is dead, but Munnavar reveals Wisam’s survival.
 Wisam confronts Eshwar, who commits suicide to avoid capture.